Mariam Al-Batool Mosque: Attendants

 The mosque is visited by mainly Maltese Muslims, tourists, migrants and refugees.
 The Muslim community in Malta has increased from less than a hundred Muslims in 1974, to 3,000 Muslims in 2007, to 6,000 Muslims in 2011, to 10,000 Muslims in 2014.
 These estimates can be discredited as there has never been a proper conducted census about the Muslim population by the National Statistics Office (NSO Malta).
 There are about 18,000 refugees in Malta according to The Daily Telegraph with the overwhelming majority being males and Muslims.

 In 2016 Ivan Vella said that there are up to 45,000 Muslims in Malta but this was also a conservative figure.
 With the fall of Muammar Gaddafi in Libya over 55,000 visas were issued for Libyan citizens, generally of Muslim faith, to live in Malta, between 2011 and 2015.
 However, these are, for the most of them, temporary visas for medical care or other reasons.

 The rapid growth of Muslims is mainly attributed to economic migrants, accompanied by interfaith marriages.
 Over 1,300 men are naturalized Maltese citizens mostly through marriage, and around 250 are native-born citizens of Malta.
 Around 350 Maltese citizens are reported to have converted to Islam, mainly Maltese women before or after marrying their Muslim husband; in general this is desired by Muslims to ensure that their children are raised "devout muslims".
 Maltese women are at times either "forced", pressured or persuaded to convert to Islam.
 Some muslim fathers have gone as far as taking their children away from their Maltese mothers, by taking them to their country of origin, with the scope to further ensure that they are raised as Muslims.

 The mosque has become too small in the context of the growth of the Muslim population.
 Most of the attendants are from Libya, Somalia and Syria.
 The rise of crime among foreign Muslims, in Malta, is turning the mosque community into an isolated ghetto.
 Imam Elsadi himself said that the Muslim community aims not to "live in ghettoes".
 Some efforts by Maltese politicians have taken place to avoid this, such as by official visits.

 Communication

 The mosque makes the use of both Arabic as an Islamic tradition and English to communicate to the multicultural attendants.
-The loudspeaker at the mosque was shortly used to call for prayers but stopped after the nearby communities complained as the adhan unconventionally was used as early as 4 a.m. and disturbed public peace.
+The loudspeaker at the mosque was shortly used to call for prayers but stopped after the nearby communities complained as the adhan unconventionally was used as early as 04:00 and disturbed public peace.
 The mosque is a seldom place of some conflict between non-nationals but mostly peaceful.
 The mosque's administration communicates to the public in general through their website mariamalbatool.com.
 Other forms of communication is participation in media discussion, such as on radio and on television, and occasional events such as conferences.